Planning an Event on the Blacksburg Campus

 Special effects – including smoke, haze or fog machines (Office of Environmental Health and Safety)

-If you have a special circumstance that may require another type of permit, please contact the appropriate university scheduling office or the Student Engagement and Campus Life Event Planning Office.
+If you have a special circumstance that may require another type of permit, please contact the appropriate university scheduling office or Student Engagement and Campus Life Event Services.

 No = Proceed to step 11.

-Yes or not sure = Contact the appropriate office from the list above or the Student Engagement and Campus Life Event Planning Office.
+Yes or not sure = Contact the appropriate office from the list above or Student Engagement and Campus Life Event Services.

 Does the event involve sales, solicitation, and/or advertising?